 She was a force in American Buddhism—as a pioneering practitioner, a dharma teacher, and the first female abbot of San Francisco Zen Center.
-(Read about her life and passing here.)
-In this excerpt from her book, Seeds from a Boundless Life, Zenkei Blanche Hartman reflected on “The Great Matter” that drove and sustained her.
+In this excerpt from her book, Seeds from a Boundless Life, the late Zenkei Blanche Hartman reflected on “The Great Matter” that drove and sustained her.

 Just Being Alive Is Enough